 “A specific strategic approach to the production and delivery of products and services…[that aims to] minimize overhead costs, to eliminate intermediate production steps, to reduce transaction and other ‘friction’ costs, and to optimize business processes across functional and organizational boundaries.”

-Despite these two definitions for operational excellence, one simple and more complex, neither quite tells the whole story.
-To get to the core of this term, let’s build on these definitions by breaking it apart and looking at each word separately.
+Despite these two definitions for operational excellence, one simple and one more complex, neither quite tells the whole story.
+To get to the core principles of this term, let’s build on these definitions by breaking it apart and looking at each word separately.

 What are operations?